rizvialiabbas/tunnel-chat-app/README.md

 - Open 1on1 private conversations with a user of your choice

-- Special departmenal room where all users of the same department can communicate
+- Special departmental room where all users of the same department can communicate

 - Allows the sharing of media files